University of Bolton, Deane Road, Bolton. BL3 5AB

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

 If you have a degree and wish to pursue a career in teaching English (and related subjects) in secondary schools, then this course is for you.
 It offers a strong grounding in teaching English and examines how this can support a career as a secondary school teacher.
-Some of the key transferable skills you could gain include planning, time management, teamwork, communication, problem-solving, analytical and modelling skills, research and self-discipline.
+Some key transferable skills you could gain include planning, time management, teamwork, communication, problem-solving, analytical and modelling skills, research and self-discipline.

 This course offers you an exciting opportunity to turn your passion for English into a career in teaching.
 Graduates of this course will be qualified to teach English in secondary schools.